fellMorto/Pathologic-2-Incomplete-Mod-Files/currentlyInMod.md

 ### New conversations
 - (C) between seeing the plague (specifically talk to plague guards) and the alarm bell on Day 3, new conversations are available with Capella and Aspity
-- (CO) diurunal bad end variant dialogs
+- (CO) diurunal bad end variant dialogs - some are mostly the some, some dialog is new